-These cartridges aren’t expensive though costing around $16++ for a pack of three which isn’t bad considering the convenience it provides for you not having to open the shaving head and manually cleaning it by yourself.
+These cartridges aren’t expensive though costing around $16++ for a pack of three.
+This isn’t bad considering the convenience it provides for you, not having to open the shaving head and manually cleaning it by yourself.

-You still have the option of you don’t want to spend extra on cartridges or if you’re travelling to clean the heads by yourself.
+You still have the option if you don’t want to spend extra on cartridges or if you’re traveling to clean the heads by yourself.

-Also Philips also gives you the option to directly plugin the cord on the charger itself for travel purposes because the SmartClean system is quite heavy.
+Also, Philips gives you the option to directly plug in the cord on the charger itself for travel purposes because the SmartClean system is quite substantial.

-A full charge will give you around 50 minutes of run time (or around 17 shaves) and it takes a full hour to recharge this.
+A full charge will give you around 50 minutes of run time (or about 17 shaves).
+And it takes a full hour to recharge this.

-You also have a quick charge option where you can plug it in for 5 minutes which will give you enough time for a single shave.
+You also have a quick charge option where you can plug it in for 5 minutes.
+This will give you enough time for a single shave.